nthamilton57/B573_Assignment_4/README.md

 ## Description:

 This repository is designed to serve as an introduction to R in order to work with fundamental R concepts and data manipulation.
-Through repository, vector creation, matrix manipulation, and logical operations were used to manipulate test data sets.
-Additionally, function development was utilized and applied to data sets.
+Through the assignment, vector creation, matrix manipulation, and logical operations were used to manipulate test data sets.
+Additionally, function development was utilized and real world datasets were analyzed.
+A comparison between R and Python regarding factors like readability, ease of use, and library availability was discussed as well.

 ### Required Files